dquimper/GitbookTest/webhooks/List all subscriptions.md

-## List all subscriptions,This is the description of the individual request
+## List all subscriptions
-,```GET {{base_url}}/webhooks```
+,This is the description of the individual request ,```GET {{base_url}}/webhooks```
 ,### Headers
 ,Key | Value | Description | Type